Uninteresting-organization/CDM/README.md

-# 📥 CDM - Custom Download Manager
+# 📥 SDM - Custom Download Manager

-**CDM** is a lightweight and customizable download manager built by a student using Python and PyQt5.
+**SDM** is a lightweight and customizable download manager built by a student using Python and PyQt5.
 It features a user-friendly graphical interface and supports multithreaded downloading for improved speed and flexibility.

 ## 🔧 Features